-How to Use Digital Tools to Make Differentiation More Efficient
+How to Use Technology to Make Differentiation More Efficient

-Your time is limited, and small groups and individual differentiation traditionally take a lot of time.
-However, blended or fully online learning both lend a unique opportunity: teachers like you can apply a handful of tech tools to get more done in less time.
+Your time is limited, and small group and individual differentiation traditionally take a lot of time.
+However, teachers like you can apply a handful of tech tools to get more done in less time.

-- Use ready-made resources to individualize instruction.
-By going digital, you can take advantage of so many resources on the web, without spending time recreating the wheel.
+Instead of spending time recreating the wheel, you can take advantage of so many resources on the web.
 For example, you can send different video mini-lessons to different students based on their levels.
-“Go online and pick specific videos already made for your class and upload on Google Classroom,” says Don from Mr D Math Class.
-Additionally, Belinda from BVG SLP highlights the many ready-made digital resources on TpT: “There are a ton of great digital resources that are no-prep and ready to use with your students immediately.”
+“Go online and pick specific videos already made for your class,” says Don from Mr D Math Class.
+Adds Belinda from BVG SLP, “There are a ton of great digital resources that are no-prep and ready to use with your students immediately.”

 Additional Benefits of Using Digital Tools to Differentiate